Lectem/BadAccessGuards/README.md

 The next best option is the one we implement: send an interrupt for the debugger to break.

 - The sooner we break, the higher your chances of breaking with the other thread at the location responsible for the race condition.
-  - So this one is simple, the first thing we do when detecting a problem is to break!
+  - This one is simple; the first thing we do when detecting a problem is to break!
 (See `BadAccessGuardConfig::breakASAP`)
   - The faster we can detect issues, the faster we can break.
 So we limit the cost of the detection.
 - If we break, we want to know what thread was involved in the bad access.
   - This is necessary to know if the issue is recursion or a race condition